VKondr0/gonzaga-student-investment-fund-tracker/README.md

 # Gonzaga Student Investment Fund Portfolio Tracker

-This project is an Excel VBA portfolio tracker created for a student investment fund project.
-It is designed to help an investment club track transactions, holdings, portfolio value, allocation, warnings, rebalancing needs, and historical portfolio snapshots.

-## Project Overview
+## Project idea

+A basic spreadsheet can track numbers, but it is easy to make mistakes when adding transactions or updating the portfolio manually.
-The workbook combines Excel formulas, structured tables, dashboard visuals, and VBA automation.
+This project uses Excel formulas, tables, dashboard sections, and VBA code to make the process more organized.
-The main goal of the project is to make portfolio tracking easier, more organized, and more automated than a basic spreadsheet.

-Users can add Buy and Sell transactions, update market prices, refresh the portfolio, review portfolio performance, check allocation problems, and save portfolio snapshots over time.
+The workbook can track buy and sell transactions, calculate holdings, show portfolio performance, check allocation, give warnings, and save snapshots of the portfolio over time.

-## Main Features
+## Main functionality

+The project includes:

-- Automated transaction input form
+- transaction input form
-- Buy and Sell transaction tracking
+- buy and sell transaction tracking
-- Input validation before adding transactions
+- input validation before adding a transaction
+- automatic calculations for transaction totals
+- net cash flow calculation
+- average cost logic
+- realized gain or loss for sell transactions
-- Holdings calculation by ticker
+- holdings calculation by ticker
-- Current market value tracking
+- current market value calculation
-- Average cost and cost basis logic
+- cost basis calculation
-- Unrealized gain and loss calculation
+- unrealized gain or loss calculation
-- Realized gain and loss logic for sell transactions
-- Portfolio summary report
+- portfolio weight calculation
+- dashboard refresh
-- Dashboard with key portfolio metrics
+- portfolio summary update
-- Allocation and rebalancing check
+- allocation and rebalancing check
-- Portfolio warning system
+- portfolio warning messages
-- Historical snapshot tracking
+- history snapshot saving
-- VBA log for macro activity
+- VBA activity logging
-- Clean workbook structure with technical support sheets hidden

-## Workbook Sheets
+## Workbook sheets

 ### Dashboard

-The Dashboard is the main page of the project.
+The Dashboard is the main page of the workbook.
-It shows the portfolio overview, key financial metrics, portfolio warnings, allocation checks, and rebalancing information.
+It shows the main portfolio information in one place.

-Main parts include:
+It includes:

-- Portfolio overview
+- portfolio overview
+- key portfolio numbers
-- Portfolio health
+- portfolio health section
-- Allocation check
+- allocation check
-- Rebalancing table
+- rebalancing table
-- Portfolio warnings
+- warning messages
-- Refresh button
+- Refresh Portfolio button
-- Save snapshot button
+- Save Snapshot button

+The Dashboard is meant to be the main page that a user looks at after entering transactions and updating prices.

 ### Transactions

-The Transactions sheet stores all portfolio transactions.
+The Transactions sheet stores all buy and sell transactions.
-It includes a structured transaction table and an input form for adding new transactions.

-The transaction form allows the user to enter:

-- Date
-- Ticker
-- Asset Type
+It has two main parts:

-- Action
+- the transaction table
-- Quantity
+- the input form

-- Price per Unit
-- Broker Fee
+The input form is used to enter a new transaction.
+After the user clicks the Add Transaction button, VBA checks the input and adds the transaction to the table.

+The Transactions sheet also includes calculated columns for:

-- Account
+- total amount
-- Notes
+- net cash flow

-The sheet also calculates transaction totals, net cash flow, average cost before sale, and realized gain or loss.
+- average cost before sale
+- realized gain or loss

 ### Holdings

-The Holdings sheet calculates the current portfolio positions.
+The Holdings sheet calculates the current position for each asset.

-It summarizes each asset and shows values such as:
+It shows:

+- ticker
+- asset type
-- Total bought
+- total bought
-- Total sold
+- total sold
-- Net quantity
+- net quantity
-- Average cost
+- average cost
-- Current price
+- current price
-- Market value
+- market value
-- Cost basis
+- cost basis
-- Unrealized gain or loss
+- unrealized gain or loss
-- Portfolio weight
+- portfolio weight

+This sheet connects the transaction history with the current prices.

 ### Prices

-The Prices sheet stores current market prices for each asset.
+The Prices sheet stores the current prices for each asset.
-These prices are used to calculate current market value and unrealized performance.
+These prices are used to calculate current market value and unrealized gain or loss.

 ### Summary

-The Summary sheet provides portfolio-level financial metrics.
+The Summary sheet shows portfolio-level results.

-It summarizes the overall value, cost basis, gains and losses, number of assets, largest holding, and other key statistics.
+It includes totals such as:

+- current portfolio value
+- total cost basis
+- total unrealized gain or loss
+- number of assets
+- largest holding
+- portfolio performance information

+Some values on this sheet are updated by VBA when the portfolio is refreshed.

 ### History

-The History sheet saves portfolio snapshots over time.
+The History sheet saves portfolio snapshots.

+When the user clicks Save Snapshot, the macro saves the current portfolio status.
-This allows the user to track how the portfolio changes after updates.
+This makes it possible to track portfolio changes over time.

 ### VBA_Log

 The VBA_Log sheet records macro activity.

-It helps show when important actions were completed, such as refreshing the portfolio, saving snapshots, or adding transactions.
+For example, it can record when:

+- the portfolio was refreshed
+- a transaction was added
+- a snapshot was saved

+This helps show that the VBA automation is working.

 ### Lists

-The Lists sheet is a technical support sheet used for dropdowns and validation lists.
+The Lists sheet is a hidden technical sheet.
-It is hidden because regular users do not need to edit it.
+It is used for dropdown lists and validation options.

-## VBA Automation
+## VBA code

-The workbook uses VBA macros to automate important tasks.
+The workbook uses several VBA modules.

-Main VBA functions include:

-- Adding a new transaction
+I also included the VBA code in the `vba-code` folder so it can be viewed directly on GitHub.

+### modDashboard.bas

+This module controls the main dashboard refresh process.

+It includes code that:

+- refreshes the portfolio
+- recalculates the workbook
+- updates the dashboard timestamp
+- updates portfolio warnings
+- connects the refresh button to the refresh macro

+This is one of the main automation parts of the project because it updates the workbook after changes are made.

+### modTransactions.bas

-- Clearing the transaction input form
+This module controls the transaction form logic.

+It includes code that:

-- Validating user input
+- clears the input form
+- validates required fields
+- checks that quantity and price are valid
+- checks that broker fee is not negative
-- Checking available quantity before selling
+- checks available quantity before a sell transaction
-- Refreshing the portfolio
+- adds a new transaction to the transaction table
-- Updating the summary report
+- writes formulas into the new row
+- refreshes the portfolio after a transaction is added

+This module is important because it helps prevent bad transaction data from being added.

+### Sheet2_Transactions.bas

+This is the worksheet code for the Transactions sheet.

+It responds to changes on the Transactions sheet.
+For example, it helps autofill some form information when a ticker is selected.

+This makes the input form easier to use.

+### modSummary.bas

+This module updates the Summary sheet.

+It calculates and updates portfolio-level information such as:

-- Building portfolio warnings
+- portfolio value
-- Saving historical snapshots
-- Writing activity to the VBA log
+- cost basis
+- unrealized gain or loss
+- number of assets
+- largest holding
+- top performer
+- worst performer

+This module helps connect the detailed worksheet calculations to the summary report.

+### modHistory.bas

+This module saves portfolio snapshots.

+It adds a new row to the History sheet with current portfolio information.
+This allows the user to keep a record of portfolio changes over time.

+### modLogging.bas

+This module writes actions to the VBA_Log sheet.

+It is used to record macro activity, such as refreshing the portfolio, adding transactions, and saving snapshots.

-## How to Use the Workbook
+## How to use the workbook

-1. Open the Excel macro-enabled workbook.
+1. Open the `.xlsm` Excel file.
 2. Enable macros.
 3. Go to the Transactions sheet.
-4. Enter a new transaction in the input form.
+4. Enter the transaction date, ticker, action, quantity, price, broker fee, account, and notes.
-5. Click the Add Transaction button.
+5. Click Add Transaction.
-6. Update prices on the Prices sheet if needed.
+6. Update asset prices on the Prices sheet if needed.
 7. Go to the Dashboard.
-8. Click the Refresh Portfolio button.
+8. Click Refresh Portfolio.
-9. Review the updated portfolio metrics, warnings, and rebalancing results.
+9. Check the portfolio value, holdings, warnings, and rebalancing information.
 10. Click Save Snapshot if you want to save the current portfolio status to the History sheet.

-## Financial Logic

-The project uses financial logic to calculate portfolio performance.
-It tracks both buying and selling activity and separates current holdings from historical transactions.

-The workbook calculates:

-- Market value
-- Cost basis
-- Net quantity
-- Average cost
-- Unrealized gain or loss
-- Realized gain or loss
-- Portfolio weight
-- Allocation gap
-- Rebalancing recommendation

-## Project Purpose

-The purpose of this project is to demonstrate how Excel and VBA can be used to build a practical automated portfolio tracker.
-The project shows skills in spreadsheet design, financial analysis, data organization, automation, dashboard creation, and VBA programming.

-## Tools Used

-- Microsoft Excel
-- Excel formulas
-- Excel structured tables
-- VBA macros
-- Dashboard visuals
-- GitHub for project storage and presentation

-## File Included
+## Files in this repository

 - `Gonzaga_Investment_Fund_Portfolio_Tracker.xlsm`

-This is the main macro-enabled Excel workbook for the project.

-## Notes

-This project was created for educational purposes.
-The data inside the workbook is sample portfolio data used to demonstrate how the tracker works.
+  Main Excel macro-enabled workbook.

+- `vba-code/modDashboard.bas`
+  Dashboard refresh and warning logic.

+- `vba-code/modTransactions.bas`
+  Transaction form, validation, and add transaction logic.

+- `vba-code/Sheet2_Transactions.bas`
+  Worksheet event code for the Transactions sheet.

+- `vba-code/modSummary.bas`
+  Summary sheet update logic.

+- `vba-code/modHistory.bas`
+  History snapshot logic.

+- `vba-code/modLogging.bas`
+  VBA log writing logic.